rhq-project/samples/rest-api/R/README.md

 * RCurl : gathering of data via http.
 Unlike the simple `json_file <- "http:..."` RCurl also supports authentication which is needed for RHQ
 * rjson : parse JSON into Lists and Vectors

+`plot_raw.r` can also plot the moving average if library TTR is installed.

+## FIles

+* plot_metrics.r : plot the standard aggregate metric graphs like in the RHQ ui
+* plot_raw.r: plot the last 24h of raw metrics along with some indicators.

 [1]: http://www.r-project.org/
 [2]: http://www.statmethods.net/index.html